exasol/kafka-connector-extension/doc/development/developer_guide.md

 This guide provides development workflows that are used to develop and maintain the kafka-connector-extension.
-It is intended for those who wish to address the issues, merge pull request, perform release or deep dive into the codebase of the project.
+It is intended for those who wish to address the issues, merge a pull request, perform release or deep dive into the codebase of the project.

 ## Contributing